ultraviolet-1986/patina/README.md

 p-clamscan           # Perform a ClamAV virus scan on a given path. p-clamscan --repair  # Purge and replace current virus definition database. p-clamscan --help    # Display instructions for the `p-clamscan` commands.

+p-clamparse  # Scan the generated log file and show a list of infections.
 ```

 #### Disk Image Creation (ISO)